TosbackCgusBridge-Bot/CGUs-versions/Tube8/Privacy Policy.md

 The above described license is conditioned on your compliance with these Terms of Service, including, specifically, your agreement to view the Website whole and intact as presented by the website host, complete with any advertising, and shall terminate upon termination of these Terms of Service.
 If you breach any provision of these Terms of Service, any license you have obtained will be automatically rescinded and terminated.
 In order to protect our rights some Content made available on the Website may be controlled by digital rights management technologies, which will restrict how you may use the Content.
 You must not circumvent, remove, delete, disable, alter or otherwise interfere with any digital rights management technology.
 Such conduct is prohibited by law.

 If the Website allows you to download or otherwise copy our Works, you are not buying or being gifted copies thereof.
-Instead, you are licensing a limited, revocable, non-sublicensable, and non-exclusive right to possess and use the copies for personal, non-commercial use, subject to specific terms and conditions (the "**Download License**").
+Instead, you are licensing a limited, revocable, non-sublicensable, and non-exclusive right to possess and use the copies for personal, non-commercial use, subject to specific terms and conditions (the " **Download License**").
 Under this Download License you may not thereafter reproduce, distribute, communicate to the public, make available, adapt, publicly perform, or publicly display the Website and Works or any adaptations thereof unless expressly set forth herein.
 Such conduct would exceed the scope of your Download License and constitute copyright infringement.
 At the expiration of your Download License or the termination of these Terms of Service, you will delete or otherwise dispose of all copies of Works in your possession.

 Content Posted by Users

-The Website may contain message boards, chat rooms, personal web pages or profiles, playlists, forums, bulletin boards and other interactive features (collectively, "**Interactive Services**") that allow users to upload, post, create, submit, publish, make available, send, share, communicate, display or transmit to other users or other persons (collectively, "**post**") content, data, information, videos, images, recordings, materials, code or content of any kind (collectively, "**Content**") on or through the Website.
+The Website may contain message boards, chat rooms, personal web pages or profiles, playlists, forums, bulletin boards and other interactive features (collectively, "**Interactive Services**") that allow registered users to upload, post, create, submit, publish, make available, send, share, communicate, display or transmit to other users or other persons (collectively, "**post**") content, data, information, videos, images, recordings, materials, code or content of any kind (collectively, "**Content**") on or through the Website.

-As a Website account holder you may submit Content to the Website and other Websites linked to the Website including videos and user comments.
+As a registered user on our Website, you will be required to choose and identify yourself by providing account holder’s name in order to submit Content to the Website and to our affiliates, including videos and user comments.
 You understand that the Website does not guarantee any confidentiality with respect to any Content you submit.

 You shall be solely responsible for your own Content and the consequences of posting, uploading, publishing transmitting or otherwise making available your Content on the Website.
 You understand and acknowledge that you are responsible for any Content you submit or contribute, and you, not us, have full responsibility for such Content, including its legality, reliability, accuracy and appropriateness.
 We are not responsible, or liable to any third party, for the content or accuracy of any Content posted by you or any other user of the Website.
 We do not control Content you submit or contribute and we do not make any guarantee whatsoever related to Content submitted or contributed by users.
 Although we sometimes review Content submitted or contributed by users, we are not obligated to do so.
 Under no circumstances will we be liable or responsible in any way for any claim related to Content submitted or contributed by users.

-You affirm, represent, and warrant that you own or have the necessary licenses, rights, consents, and permissions to publish Content you submit. and you license to the Website all patent, trademark, trade secret, copyright or other proprietary rights in and to such Content for publication on the Website pursuant to these Terms of Service.
+**By posting any Content on our Website, you affirm, represent, and warrant that you own or have the necessary licenses, rights, consents, and permissions to publish Content you submit. and you license to the Website all patent, trademark, trade secret, copyright or other proprietary rights in and to such Content for publication on the Website pursuant to these Terms of Service.**

-You further agree that Content you submit to the Website will not contain third party copyrighted material, or material that is subject to other third party proprietary rights, unless you have permission from the rightful owner of the material or you are otherwise legally entitled to post the material and to grant to the Website all of the license rights granted herein.
+**You further agree that Content you submit to the Website will not contain third party copyrighted material, or material that is subject to other third party proprietary rights, unless you have permission from the rightful owner of the material or you are otherwise legally entitled to post the material and to grant to the Website all of the license rights granted herein.**

 For clarity, you retain all of your ownership rights in your Content.
-However, by submitting Content to the Website, you hereby grant the Website a worldwide, irrevocable, perpetual, non-exclusive, royalty-free, sublicenseable and transferable license to use, exploit, reproduce, distribute, prepare derivative works of, display, communicate, and perform the Content in connection with the Website's (and its successors' and affiliates') business, including without limitation for promoting and redistributing part or all of the Website (and derivative works thereof) in any media formats and through any media channels.
+However, by submitting Content to the Website, you hereby grant the Website a worldwide, irrevocable, perpetual, non-exclusive, royalty-free, sublicensable and transferable license to use, exploit, reproduce, distribute, prepare derivative works of, display, communicate, and perform the Content in connection with the Website's (and its successors' and affiliates') business, including without limitation for promoting and redistributing part or all of the Website (and derivative works thereof) in any media formats and through any media channels.
 You also waive to the full extent permitted by law any and all claims against us related to moral rights in the Content.
 In no circumstances will we be liable to you for any exploitation of any Content that you post.
 You also hereby grant each user of the Website a non-exclusive, royalty free license to access your Content through the Website, and to use, reproduce, distribute, display, communicate and perform such Content as permitted through the functionality of the Website and under these Terms of Service.
 The above licenses granted by you in video Content you submit to the Website terminate within a commercially reasonable time after you remove or delete your videos from the Website.
 You understand and agree, however, that the Website may retain, but not display, distribute, or perform, server copies of your videos that have been removed or deleted.
 The above licenses granted by you in user comments you submit are perpetual and irrevocable.

 The Website does not endorse any Content submitted to it by any user or other licensor, or any opinion, recommendation, or advice expressed therein, and the Website expressly disclaims any and all liability in connection with Content.
 The Website does not permit copyright infringing activities and infringement of intellectual property rights on the Website, and the Website will remove all Content if properly notified that such Content infringes on another's intellectual property rights.
 The Website reserves the right to remove Content without prior notice.